-H. Other District Policies and Procedures
+L. Other District Policies and Procedures

-Nothing in this procedure is intended to prohibit discipline or remedial action for inappropriate behaviors that do not rise to the level of HIB as defined herein, but which are prohibited by other district or school rules.
+Nothing in Policy 3204 or this procedure is intended to prohibit discipline or remedial action for inappropriate behaviors that do not rise to the level of HIB as defined herein, but which are prohibited by other district or school rules.